 Actionable, easy to apply, step-by-step instruction on how to develop, structure and deliver a stand-up comedy routine effectively and professionally, as it relates to an individual and their already developed sense of humor and the comedy mechanics that they already use.

-So if you wanted to know why most stand-up comedy classes and workshops are a disappointment to students, now you know why.
+So if you wanted to know why most stand-up comedy classes and workshops are a disappointment to the majority of students, now you know why.

 One last thing…

 What I have just described is also the reason why the popular books on stand-up comedy drop the ball as well and don’t produce results.
 FYI.